 Another favourite aspect of his job is the challenge and satisfaction of helping a business take its brands to market, in New Zealand and overseas.
 Among Damon’s clients is Sistema Plastics, a New Zealand success story that now exports to more than 90 countries.

 I work with many exporters and it’s exciting seeing them achieve success overseas.
 As they grow, I become more involved in helping them with their business in new markets.
 Where they go, we go!

 Organisation, attention to detail and thinking outside the box are important features of Damon’s working and leadership style.
 He sees himself as proactive and reliable, and tries to lead his team by example, helping them rise through the ranks to achieve their career goals.

 Having worked in litigation and tax law early on in his career, Damon found his niche in IP nearly 20 years ago.
 He gained experience in the field at another firm before joining AJ Park in 2000.
 Damon counts watching his clients succeed, passing his patent attorney exams and being made a partner at AJ Park as highlights of his career to date.

-Damon was selected by his peers for inclusion in the 2023 Best Lawyers in New Zealand™ in the field of IP law.
+Damon was selected by his peers for inclusion in the 2023 and 2024 Best Lawyers in New Zealand™ in the field of IP law.